Single-layer materials: Germanane

 Germanane is a single-layer crystal composed of germanium with one hydrogen bonded in the z-direction for each atom.
 Germanane's structure is similar to graphane, Bulk germanium does not adopt this structure.
 Germanane is produced in a two-step route starting with calcium germanide.
 From this material, the calcium (Ca) is removed by de-intercalation with HCl to give a layered solid with the empirical formula GeH.
 The Ca sites in Zintl-phase CaGe_{2} interchange with the hydrogen atoms in the HCl solution, producing GeH and CaCl_{2}.

 SLSiN

 SLSiN (acronym for Single-Layer Silicon Nitride), a novel 2D material introduced as the first post-graphene member of Si_{3}N_{4}, was first discovered computationally in 2020 via density-functional theory based simulations.
 This new material is inherently 2D, insulator with a band-gap of about 4 eV, and stable both thermodynamically and in terms of lattice dynamics.

+Hexagonal Boron Nitride

+Crystal structure of cubic boron nitride.
+The transformation occurs under extremely high pressure ~3000-8000MPa and temperature ~800-1900^{o}C.

+Hexagonal boron nitride monolayer(h-BN) is two-dimensional material analogous to graphene, consisting of a planar honeycomb lattice of alternating boron and nitrogen atoms with nearly the same lattice constant with graphene.
+Hexagonal boron nitride has strong sp^{2} covalent bonding within the layers and weak van der Waals coupling between layers leading to pronounced anisotropy.
+The monolayer hBN is an electrical insulator with wide band gap ~5.9-6.4eV.
+Furthermore, a single layer hBN exhibits a direct band gap while the few layer and bulk one have an indirect gap and shows strong photoluminescence in UV regime due to tightly bound excitons.
+It also exhibits excellent in-plane thermal conductivity and outstanding mechanical robustness, with a Young's modulus ~0.8TPa and fracture strength ~70GPa.